St James Park Fan Guide

 The Fan Zone

 The covered Fan Zone houses the Exeter City club shop, an outside bar and the Junior Grecians Family Zone.
-There is also a dedicated catering facility providing hot and cold delicious local produce.
+There is also a dedicated catering facility called the Grecian Grill, which providing hot food at affordable prices.

 The perfect place to hang-out before a match is the Fan Zone, located in front of the club shop and reception.
 Each match, our friendly ambassador team will be handing out a sticker of a first team player which you can collect throughout the season, and you'll find our Supporter Liasion Officer Richard Knight hosting some kind of activity, such as Play Your Cards Right, where prizes include a signed match ball or shirt.